qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-The BindRowsCount method checks if the dataGrid's View property is just initialized
-and then assigns ViewCollectionChanged handler.
+3. The BindRowsCount method checks whether the dataGrid object's View property has just been initialized, and then assigns a ViewCollectionChanged handler.
-If dataGrid.ItemsSource implements ILoadable and it is not loaded yet
-then Loaded event handler is initialized to set the final RowsCount.
+If dataGrid.ItemsSource implements ILoadable and the object has not yet been loaded, then the Loaded event handler is initialized to set the final RowsCount value.
 ```csharp
   private void BindRowsCount(SfDataGrid dataGrid)
   {